 - Giving you information about similar or related products or services that you have used from us recently

-- Developing and managing our Services and relationship with you and our clients
+- Developing and managing our Services and relationship with you, our candidates and our clients

 c.
 Statutory/contractual requirement